19balazs86/PlayingWithTestContainers/README.md

 Alba helps to run the API in-memory, while the PostgreSQL server can run in Docker using Testcontainers.
 After each test, the database is cleaned with the Respawn library, ensuring that each test runs in a clean state.

+Additionally, there is a full-text search feature implemented.

 #### Resources

 - [Testcontainers for .NET](https://dotnet.testcontainers.org/) 📓 - Lightweight implementation to support test environment with Docker containers